 Beyond these methods, another recent trend has gained popularity amongst those who sell online: dropshipping.
 This method functions as a simple entry point to the ecommerce industry, but that doesn’t mean it comes easily.

-We've put together this beginner's guide to dropshipping to help you discover some of the benefits, challenges, and best practices that come with this business model.
+We’ve put together this beginner’s guide to dropshipping to help you discover some of the benefits, challenges, and best practices that come with this business model

-Let's get this out of the way quickly: dropshipping is not some sort of magic formula that will lead to abundant success and incredible wealth with little to no effort.
+Let’s get this out of the way quickly: dropshipping is not some magic formula that will lead to abundant success and incredible wealth with little to no effort.
 Some brands see it as a get-rich-quick-scheme and become disappointed when they realize the reality.

 Here’s the truth:

 Dropshipping is a fulfillment strategy that enables you never to touch a piece of inventory.
-A customer orders the product from your store, and you pass that sale along to a third-party seller who ships to product to the original customer.
+A customer orders the product from your store, and you pass that sale to a third-party seller who ships the product to the original customer.
 The dropshipping store essentially functions as a middle-man between the customer and the product.